NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ~~~
 {: #eq3 artwork-align="center" }

-By the same analysis, to achieve the same average window size as Reno
+By the same analysis, to achieve a similar average window size as Reno
 that uses AIMD(1, 0.5), {{{α}{}}} must be equal to,

 ~~~ math